 Close to Ranworth village, signposted from The Street at South Walsham.

 There is a signed NWT car park.
 The Trust operates an information centre during the summer close to the car park (next to the shop at Malthouse Staithe).
 From here a ferry service (with a small charge) can be taken to the floating Broads Wildlife Centre, which is open from April to October.
 Alternatively, there is a path from Malthouse Staithe to Broad Road; where a boardwalk leads through the reserve to the visitor centre.
 Limited closer disabled parking is available off Broad Road.
-Boat trips usually operate from April to October.
-Call 01603 270479 for times and to book.
 The reserve itself is free to enter and open all year round.